My goal was to have at least one name

 environment.
 Her

-brother, Charlie, is a Canadian member of the
+brother, Charlie Watt, served as Canadian member of the

 interest in politics.
-She was sent at 10 years
+She was sent, at ten years

 of age, to Nova Scotia and then Churchill,